 Employees must, as a condition of employment, abide by the terms of the above policy and report any conviction under a criminal drug or alcohol statute for violations occurring on or off company premises while conducting business.
 A report of a conviction must be made to the Director of Accounting/Finance within five days after the conviction.
 (This requirement is mandated by the Drug-Free Workplace Act of 1988.)

 Students suspected of engaging in drug or alcohol abuse on campus or in classes may be removed from class and possibly expelled.
-Lionel University has the right to request a drug or alcohol test from a student as part of our pledge to assist a student in rehabilitation and to remain as a student in the college.
+Lionel University has the right to request a drug or alcohol test from a student as part of our pledge to assist a student in rehabilitation and to remain as a student in the University.

 An employee of the institution may be required to submit to a drug and/or alcohol test at any time.
 Refusal to consent to such testing established by the company shall be considered to constitute that employee’s resignation for personal reasons.
 An employee who tests positive will be subject to immediate termination at the sole discretion of the company administrators.

 Any student, faculty, or member of the staff may be reported to local authorities if any parts of this policy are violated.
-Lionel University may also require certain rehabilitation be completed before a faculty, staff, or student may return to the college.
+Lionel University may also require certain rehabilitation be completed before a faculty, staff, or student may return to the University.

 Lionel University promotes an alcohol-free workplace at all times.